SC-Develop/SCD-TopicServer/README.md

 ### When is it useful?

-This topic server is suitable, for example, in an automated distribuited system where many processes need to intercomunicate, where each process needs to know what the other processes are doing as a intelligent sensors network.
+This topic server is suitable in an automated distribuited multiprocess/multithreading system where each processes/thread need to notifyn some data to each other, where each process needs to know what the other processes are doing, as in a intelligent sensors network for example.
+You can use this topic server also for use as very simple chat.